-I don’t have long time experience and an unbelievable success story about this, no. But I do have some experience while trying to understand, what’s happening.
+I don’t have a long-time experience and an unbelievable success story about this, no. But I do have some experience while trying to understand, what’s happening.
 So behave yourself – the truth is coming!

 Why would you need Google AdSense

 It will bring ads to your website and you’ll get some revenue for each click.
 Will you get your first million this way?
 I don’t think so.
 But you can surely get some additional coffee money!

 There’s a surprisingly small amount of information that’s meant for bloggers and this Google Ad option.
 When I first wrote “Google Adsense for Bloggers” in the search field, I literally found everything except for actionable and useful tips.

 How to get Google AdSense application approved